-The deconstruction of installed Allura Flexs from the floor can be done manually and, therefore, no electrical energy is required for this process.
+The deconstruction of installed Allura from the floor is done mechanically and the electrical energy needed for this is estimated to be 0.03 kWh/sqm.
+This amount of energy is included into the calculations.
 For the End of Life stage 100% incineration is taken into account, the average distance to the incineration plant per lorry is set to 200 km.

-Luxury Vinyl Tile - Allura Flex 1.00 & 0.55 Resilient Heterogeneous Vinyl Floor Covering
+Luxury Vinyl Tile - Allura 0.7 & 0.55 Resilient Heterogeneous Vinyl Floor Covering